MiroRahkonen/Fullstack-Project/README.md

 ```rb
 # ng serve
 ```
-9. While both the back-end server and angular app are running, open the website http://localhost:4200 to access the app
+9. While both the back-end server and angular app are running, open website http://localhost:4200 to access the app